 8.8 oz (250 g) unsalted butter, softened at room temperature (do not heat and melt!)

-6 heaped tablespoonfuls of grated Mozzarella cheese
+6 heaped tablespoons grated Mozzarella cheese

 1 egg white

-1 egg yolk (or 2 if small)
+1 egg yolk (or 2, if small)

 Paprika

 First, prepare the dough.
-In a large mixing bowl, combine 3 cups flour, salt, butter, cheese and egg white.
-Mix with your hand then knead, adding more flour if necessary.
+In a large mixing bowl, combine 3 cups flour, salt, butter, cheese, and egg white.
+Mix with your hand, then knead, adding more flour, if necessary.
 Take care not to add too much flour or the dough will be tough.
-It should be pleasant to touch, elastic but not sticky.
+It should be pleasant to touch, elastic, but not sticky.

 Divide the dough into 2 balls.
 Cover them with a kitchen towel and let rest for about 10 minutes.

-Working with one ball at a time, roll the dough into a 1/3-inch think circle or square.
+Working with one ball at a time, roll the dough into a 1/3-inch (8-mm)-thick circle or square.
 Using cookie cutters, cut into shapes of your choice.
-Arrange the cookies on the baking sheet.
+Arrange the cookies on the baking sheets.
+Brush the tops with the egg yolk and sprinkle with some paprika.

 Bake about 30 minutes, or until light golden.
+Allow to cool completely before serving.

-1 Comment Add your own
+1 Comment

-Leave a Comment
+Leave a Reply